 Spherical Titanium Dioxide

-NanoComposix manufactures a wide variety of spherical titania nanoparticles for our customers.
+NanoComposix manufactures a variety of spherical titania nanoparticles for our customers.
 The materials are extensively characterized and can be provided in a wide range of solutions, sizes, and crystalline phases.
-Amorphous titania exhibits a high refractive index and excellent dispersibility in water and alcohols, while crystalline titania (i.e., anatase or rutile) features an even higher refractive index and excellent photocatalytic performance.
+Amorphous titania exhibits a high refractive index and excellent dispersibility in water and alcohols, whereas crystalline titania (i.e., anatase or rutile) features an even higher refractive index and excellent photocatalytic performance.

 Titania Coatings on Nanoparticles